 Who’s the daddy?
 The inheritance rights of IVF children

-At the start of National Fertility Awareness Week, inheritance disputes solicitor Chris Green, is reminded of a recent case he dealt with which involved the inheritance rights of IVF children.
+At the start of National Fertility Awareness Week, our inheritance disputes team look at a recent case they dealt with involving the inheritance rights of IVF children.
 For further guidance on these legal issues you can call our dedicated free helpline on 0808 139 1599 or send us an email.

 The case involved a man who passed away without leaving a valid will.
 In these circumstances the rules of intestacy dictate who is to benefit from the estate.
 The deceased had been involved in a number of relationships and was known to have fathered a son.
 However, we were consulted by a female who claimed to be his daughter and so equally entitled to benefit from the estate.